 Just a reminder to everyone to be constantly vigilant of fake emails which are trying to obtain your personal information (phishing) or infect you with malware.
-We cannot emphasis enough, the importance of being both aware and sceptical of emails you receive.
+We cannot emphasise enough, the importance of being both aware and sceptical of emails you receive.

-A recent example we have seen is an email advising that your mailbox slowing down due to the storage almost being full.
+A recent example we have seen is an email advising that your mailbox is slowing down due to the storage almost being full.
 This prompts you to click a link to add additional storage.